OverengineeredOne/Docs/developer-guide/src/yew.md

 cargo install trunk
 ```

+The compile target is covered later.

 ### Setting up the Yew Project

 For this project, we will need to expose the port 8080 so we can load the page in the browser
 later.
-Make sure you add the extra argument when launching the development environment.

 ```rust,ignore
 docker run -it -p 8080:8080 oedev /bin/bash
 ```

+Here we are adding `-p 8080:8080` to the earlier command to launch the development environment.
+This is saying that we want port 8080 to be opened inside the Docker container and we also want to
+map that to port 8080 on the host computer.

-Once connected let's go ahead and create our project.
+Once your environment is relaunched with port 8080 mapped let's go ahead and create our project.

 ```rust,ignore
 cargo new example-yew-project
 cd example-yew-project
 ```

-And to veryify everything works perform an intital build with Cargo and you should see the
+And to veryify everything works perform an intital run with Cargo (`cargo run`) and you should see
-expected Hello, World! example.
+the expected Hello, World! example.

 ## Building a web page

-The first thing we want to make sure we do is add the WASM build target by running:
+The first thing we want to make sure we do is add the WASM (WebAssembly) build target by running:

 ```rust,ignore
 rustup target add wasm32-unknown-unknown
 ```
-Now we can making some updates to our Cargo.toml file to add the Yew dependency.
+Now we can making some updates to our Cargo.toml file to add the new Yew dependency.

 ```rust,ignore